Repulse (video game)

-is a fixed shooter arcade video game developed by Crux and published by Sega on June 1985.
+is a 1985 fixed shooter video game developed by Crux and published by Sega for arcades.
 In the game, players battle against the invading Aquila nation to defend Earth from world domination.
 The title is notable for being created by most of the same team that previously worked on several projects at Orca and Crux before both companies declared bankruptcy, after which a group of employees from the two gaming divisions would go on to form Toaplan.

 Gameplay

-Repulse is a fixed shooter game reminiscent of Space Invaders and Phoenix, in which the player controls a laser cannon by moving it across the bottom of the screen and firing at robotic enemies and descending alien spaceships through six stages, five of which host a boss at the end that must be defeated in order to progress further.
+Repulse is a fixed shooter reminiscent of Space Invaders and Phoenix, in which the player controls a laser cannon by moving it across the bottom of the screen and firing at robotic enemies and descending alien spaceships through six stages, five of which host a boss at the end that must be defeated in order to progress further.
 The players' laser cannon is equipped with a limited force shield to endure any kind of enemy attacks, though its energy drains both while activated and whenever the ship gets hit.
 Power-ups are dropped by ally helicopters and ships that bring to the players a faster shot than the normal one and refills the laser cannon's force field meter.
 Reaching certain score thresholds by shooting at the enemies results in extra lives.
 Once all lives are lost, The game is over, unless the player inserts more credits into the arcade machine to continue playing.